madisonbullard/sst-zero-template/README.md

 - Now that you've created the DB and the migration, you need to run the migration.
 Run `bun --filter=@sst-zero-template/core migrate` to apply the migrations.
 - This app uses [Zero](https://zero.rocicorp.dev/) to manage data access.
 Zero talks to an upstream Postgres database, which is managed by Drizzle.
 - Upon running `bun dev`, you'll see a tab in the SST multiplexer that says `Zero`.
 Click on it to open a shell into the Zero server container.
-- You might see that the server ran into a connection error `ECONNRESET`.
-Idk why, but restarting the process by highlighting the `Zero` tab and pressing `Enter` will fix it.
+- You might see that the server ran into a connection error `ECONNRESET`, or it might hang while setting up permissions.
+Restarting the process by highlighting the `Zero` tab, pressing `x` to exit, and then pressing `Enter` to restart will fix it.
 - If you see an error from Zero about `EADDRINUSE`, you might need to manually kill the running process.
-Not sure if thats a Zero bug or an SST bug...
+I think thats an SST bug....
   - On mac:
     - `sudo lsof -i :4849` (or whatever port Zero is running on)
     - See a list of PIDs, copy the first one